SeanDaniels/structures-algorithms/docs/_topics/04-extendible-hashing.md

 The number of LSB's used is equivalent to the number of bits needed to index all of the directories.
 For example, if there are two directories, a single bit can index all of the directories.
 If, however, there are four directories, two bits will be needed to index them.

+## Were I'm Confused
+When doing a directory split, how should the new directory be updated to point at the correct bucket.
+And what order should that update take place?

+When updating, a new directory is created, but we don't need to add a bucket for each directory.
+So the directories that get added should point to existing buckets.

+After creating the new directories, the content of the overflowing bucket needs to be rehashed.
+At what point is a new bucket created, and what is the logic for determining that condition?